-If you work on a workbook with confidential data, you need to anonymise your data if you collaborate with other people.
+If you are working on a workbook containing confidential data, you need to anonymise your data if you are collaborating with other people.
 The technique is not really complex but you have to respect the following steps.

 The initial document

 Imagine you are a journalist and you receive the following file in your mailbox (it's all fake data).
-These data will be soon world famous in a few months as the Nicaragua Papers 😉
+In a few months these data will be famously known as the Nicaragua Papers 😉

-Before to share the workbook, let's see how we can anonymise the name.
+Before I share the workbook, let's see how we can anonymise the names.

 Step 1: Duplicate the anonymise column